material-motion/material-motion/specifications/runtime/life_of_a_plan.md

-## Life of a Plan
+## Life of a plan

-Let's walk through the life of a Plan.
+Let's walk through the life of a plan.

 >Remember, any code you see here is pseudo-code.

-### Step 1: Create a Scheduler
+### Step 1: Create a scheduler

 Schedulers are cheap and easy to create.
 Many schedulers may exist in an application.
 Let's create one.